Manifold Gaussian Variational Bayes on the Precision Matrix: Manifold Gaussian variational Bayes on the precision matrix

-Equations \ref{eq:MC_mu}, \ref{eq:MC_S} along with \ref{eq:naive_mc_grad_estimator} and Proposition \ref{prop:natgrad} immediately lead to the feasible natural gradients estimators:
+Equations \eqref{eq:MC_mu}, \eqref{eq:MC_S} along with \eqref{eq:naive_mc_grad_estimator} and Proposition \ref{prop:natgrad} immediately lead to the feasible natural gradients estimators:

-As for the MGVB update, the EMGVB update applies exclusively to Gaussian variational posteriors, yet no constraints are imposed on the parametric form of $p$.
-When considering a Gaussian prior, the implementation of the EMGVB update can take advantage of some analytical results leading to MC estimators of reduced variance, namely implemented over the log-likelihood $\log p\br{y\vert \th_s}$ rather than the $h$-function.
+with $\bnu_{s} = \iS\br{\bth_s-\bmu}$.
+As for the MGVB update, MGVBP applies exclusively to Gaussian variational posteriors, yet no constraints are imposed on the parametric form of the prior $p\brt$.
+When considering a Gaussian prior, the implementation of the MGVBP update can take advantage of some analytical results leading to MC estimators of reduced variance, namely implemented over the log-likelihood $\log p\br{\by\vert \bth_s}$ rather than the $h$-function.

-In Appendix \ref{app:proof_emgvb_cases}, we show that, under a Gaussian prior specification, the above updates can be also implemented in terms of the model likelihood than in terms of the $h$-function.
-The general form of the EMGVB updates then writes:
+In Appendix \ref{app:proof_MGVBP_cases}, we show that under a Gaussian prior specification, the above updates can also be implemented in terms of the model likelihood rather than the $h$-function.
+At iteration $t$, the general form of the gradients evaluated at the current (epoch-$t$) values of the parameters read